rr39943/pop_density-edu_level/README.md

 diploma.

 ## Prerequisites
-* Standard version of python 3.6 with the libraries stated in [requirements.txt](./requirements.txt).
+Standard version of python 3.6 with the libraries stated in [requirements.txt](./requirements.txt).
-* Matplotlib (install with "sudo apt-get install python3-matplotlib" on Linux)

 ## Usage
 * Build processed data: run the Snakefile with command "snakemake"